Boosting Ensembles for Statistics of Tails at Conditionally Optimal Advance Split Times: The quasigeostrophic model

 \subsection{Equations of motion and numerical simulation}

 We implement a version of the QG model combining elements of several classic studies.
-Our numerical method and friction form follow \citet{Haidvogel1980homogeneous}, but on a smaller domain as in \citet{Panetta1992zonal} to contain only 1-2 zonal jets, and with bottom topography in the lower layer as in \citet{Thompson2010jet} to fix preferred latitudes for jets while still allowing them to temporarily split, merge, and meander.
+Our numerical method and friction form follow \citet{Haidvogel1980homogeneous}, but on a smaller domain with weaker friction magnitude as in \citet{Panetta1993zonal} to contain only 1-2 more energetic zonal jets.
+We furthermore add bottom topography in the lower layer as in \citet{Thompson2010jet} to fix preferred latitudes for jets while still allowing them to temporarily split, merge, and meander.
 Thus climate statistics, and hence the COAST itself, can vary with latitude.
 Further, we augment the system with a passive tracer to represent a key component of precipitation dynamics, following the spirit of \citet{Bourlioux2002elementary} and \citet{Qi2016predicting,Qi2018predicting} who used turbulent advection-diffusion as a paradigm for intermittency.

-The model equations are as follows, with non-dimensional parameter values listed in Table \ref{tab:ctrl_params}.
+The model equations are as follows, in non-dimensionalized form using the deformation radius $\lambda$ as the length scale and a velocity scale $\mathcal{U}$.
+To make plain the role of the background shear, we define a non-dimensional wind $U$ as the ratio between the imposed upper-level zonal wind and $\mathcal{U}$.
+All non-dimensional parameter values are listed in Table \ref{tab:ctrl_params}.
 The horizontal coordinates $(x,y)$ each run from $0$ to $L$.
-The integer-valued vertical coordinate $z$ is an index for the layer (1 for the top and 2 for the bottom). $\psi$ represents the streamfunction minus a background of $-Uy\delta_{z,1}$, where $U$ is an imposed background wind shear. $q$ represents potential vorticity minus a background of $\beta y+h\delta_{z,2}$, due to planetary vorticity gradient and topography. $c$ represents the passive tracer field.
+The integer-valued vertical coordinate $z$ is an index for the layer (1 for the top and 2 for the bottom, appearing as a subscript). $\psi$ represents the streamfunction minus a background of $-Uy\delta_{z,1}$. $h$ is the bottom topography which is specified to vary sinusoidally with wavenumber 2 in latitude. $q$ represents potential vorticity minus a background of $\beta y+h\delta_{z,2}$, due to planetary vorticity gradient and topography. $c$ represents the passive tracer field.